EllaGab/YCBS255-28_project/README.md

 The dataset and the code can be downloaded from [here](https://github.com/EllaGab/YCBS255-28_project.git).

-The goal of this project is two-phold:
+The goal of this project is two-fold:
 1. To build a classifier to predict the coupling of spindles with the slow waves based on their characteristics such as frequency, amplitude, sleep stage, etc.
 2. To explore a possibility to predict the source of the spindle (i.e., the EEG channel) based on spindles characteristics